senuido/stash-scanner/doc/configuration.md

 Overrides follow the same format as prices.
 For example, to change an item's price to be 20 chaos, just put in `20 chaos`.
 Same as prices for filters, overrides can be relative to the original price.
 For example: `+1 ex` or `* 3` or `/ 2`

   - **Item price threshold:** think of this as the minimum value of items you're interested in. generated filters for items with effective price below this threshold will be disabled.
+    By settings this to a high enough value, you can disable all generated filters if you wish.
   - **Default price override:** default item price override. if none is specified, this is used.
   - **Default filter override:** default filter price override. if none is specified, this is used.
 By setting this to `* 0.8` you're telling the app you want to be notified when an item is posted at 80% of its API price.
-  - Columns
+  - Table
     - **Item Price:** item price as it was retrieved from the API
     - **Override:** override for item price.
     - **Filter Price:** the effective item price (which means item price after override is applied).